 LINN began building a Rockies position in 2011 through three acquisitions in the Williston Basin.
-In April 2012, we entered a joint-venture agreement to develop the Salt Creek oil field in the Powder River Basin of Wyoming.
-In July 2012, we secured a strong foothold in the Rockies through an acquisition of assets in the Jonah Field of the Green River Basin.
+In April 2012, the Company entered a joint-venture agreement to develop the Salt Creek Field in the Powder River Basin of Wyoming.
+In July 2012, LINN secured a strong foothold in the Rockies through an acquisition of assets in the Jonah Field, located in the Green River Basin.
 In December 2013, LINN further added to its position by acquiring properties located in the Uinta and Piceance Basins through the acquisition of Berry Petroleum Company, LLC.

 Enhanced Oil Recovery Technology

 LINN is partnering with Anadarko to increase production from the Salt Creek Field though enhanced oil recovery (EOR) technology that utilizes carbon dioxide (CO2) to stimulate production.
 EOR is used to increase the amount of oil produced from mature reservoirs after primary recovery methods run their course.
 EOR operations in Salt Creek utilize CO2 to stimulate oil production from a century-old field.
 The CO2 injected into the ground enhances oil production and prevents a greenhouse gas from being emitted into the atmosphere.
 As listed on Anadarko’s website, the Salt Creek project currently sequesters enough CO2 each day to offset the equivalent emissions of more than half a million cars.
 LINN believes there is potential to apply the technical knowledge gained about EOR operations through this partnership in Salt Creek, to several of its existing legacy fields.

 Additionally, LINN is analyzing the recovery of oil in place beneath its Uinta Basin oil fields, utilizing water flooding.